Poisson-Nernst-Planck charging dynamics of an electric double layer capacitor: symmetric and asymmetric binary electrolytes: FULLY SYMMETRIC CASE: , Fully symmetric case: q+ = q-, D+ = D-

 giving information on the maximum surface charge neutralisable by the ions \cite{BocquetRev2010,Lyklema1995}.
 We define a system as depleted when $\Du\simeq 0.1$, in a manner conceptually equivalent to the previously employed $Du_n<0.9$.
 Using \Eqref{eq:Grahame}, this condition reads

-This condition can be used to identify the limit between purely nonlinear and fully depleted nonlinear regime in a ($v$, $\epsilon$) diagram, as we do in Fig.~3 of \cite{mainpaper}, where we show that it is consistent with numerical results.
+This relation can be used to identify the limit between purely nonlinear and fully depleted nonlinear regime in a ($v$, $\epsilon$) diagram, as we do in Fig.~\ref{figm:phasesym} of \cite{mainpaper}, showing that it is consistent with numerical results.